Chai and Chat with lawyer, mum-to-be and yoga teacher Alicia Roscoe

 3. What is your current yoga background?

 I have been practicing since my early twenties.
 For me, yoga started as a way to relax and meditate rather than exercise.
 I therefore love the traditional hatha yoga but recently I have started to explore the more modern aerobic style of ashtanga yoga.
-I now love to combine a variety of ashtanga postures into vinyassa flow.
+I now love to combine a variety of ashtanga postures into vinyasa flow.
 My teacher training was primarily the ashtanga primary series but the course covered yogic philosophy, meditation and pranayama.

 4. Who do you teach?

 As soon as I qualified in February 2013 I gained experience by teaching in India.
 I have now started to teach people in Oxfordshire who have all degrees of experience.
 I therefore vary my classes to cater for all.
-If I have more experienced people I will put together a relatively fast vinyassa flow class.
+If I have more experienced people I will put together a relatively fast vinyasa flow class.
 If however my students are new to yoga or request a slower class I will happily teach restorative yoga with a long relaxation at the end.

 I am currently pregnant and plan to go on a pregnancy yoga teacher-training course as soon as possible.